xodio/xod/packages/xod-js/README.md

-# XOD-JS
+# xod-js

-This package provides functions that transpiles Project into javascript code.
+This package provides functions that transpiles Project into JavaScript code.

 Platform-specific functions always takes two arguments: Project and Path to an entry-point patch.